 To me, this photograph captures that dreamy tropical island scene that we all want to escape to.
 The turquoise waters and white sand beaches make the Exurmas the perfect escape.
 I don’t think we had ever seen such pristine and smooth white sand on completely secluded beaches until our trip to the Exumas.

 We stayed at the lovely family-run Embrace Resort on Staniel Cay it is a small island in the Exumas.
 Run by locals, it is a fantastic experience in the heart of the Exuma’s 360 islands.
 Explore more hotels in the Exumas at Booking.com

 When thinking of the island Fiji, you can’t help but picture absolute paradise.
-It is one of those places that doesn’t disappoint.
+Located in the South Pacific Ocean, this archipelago is one of those places that doesn’t disappoint.
 It has yet to reach the levels of development in the Caribbean and you can still find a quiet, secluded beach in this mother of all tropical islands.